htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 Start by downloading (from `https://research.cs.wisc.edu/htcondor/downloads/ <https://research.cs.wisc.edu/htcondor/downloads/>`__)
-the 8.7.8 release from the “tarballs” section that matches your Linux version.
+the 8.7.8 release from the "tarballs" section that matches your Linux version.
 (If you don't know your Linux version, ask your system administrator.)
 These instructions assume that the file you downloaded is located in your home directory on the Linux machine, so copy it there